 Manufacturer: Medtronic Diabetes

-Data integration/connectivity: CareLink software integrates all data; Smartphone connectivity allows viewing pump and CGM info and device notifications on phone, offer remote access to data to care partners; Bluetooth connectivity will allow for future software updates.
+Data integration/connectivity: Works with the Guardian 4 sensor and SmartGuard technology.
+CareLink software integrates all data; Smartphone connectivity allows viewing pump and CGM info and device notifications on the phone, and offers remote access to data to care partners; Bluetooth connectivity will allow for future software updates.

 Platform/app: CareLink software

 Future: The Personalized Closed Loop (PCL) insulin pump system, will be more advanced than MiniMed 780G was given a fast-track FDA process referred to as the Breakthrough Devices Program.
 PCL is in feasibility trials now.
 It will leverage the power of Klue’s (an entity acquired by Medtronic in 2019) gesture technology to ID when food is being consumed coupled with Nutrino, another entity that Medtronic acquired in 2018, which improves predictive analytic capabilities around mealtimes to deliver a higher level of personalized precision to dosing intelligence.

 Product Name: t:slim X2 with Control-IQ (t:slim X2 also available alone or with basal-IQ), NextGen product (see Future below).

 Description: AHCL/AID; Predicts and helps prevent hypo-and hyperglycemia; uses CGM (Dexcom G6) data to hold glucose in range of 70-180 mg/dL (defined TiR); Auto-correct bolus doses; optional settings for sleep and exercise.

 FDA status: Cleared 2019, ages 14+, Cleared ages 6+ 2020.

 FDA Intended use: Basal-IQ and Control-IQ cleared by FDA as an interoperable automated glycemic controller (iAGC).